This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 cd /sdcard

-The first command will take you to the Termux home directory, while another command will take you to the sd card of your Android device.
+The first command will take you to the Termux home directory, while another command will take you to the SD card of your Android device.

-Going back from the directory
+Going back to the directory

 cd ..